Broadband Achromatic Metalens for the Short-Wave Infrared: Design and Results

 Subsequently, we further analyzed the transmission phase response of the designed nanocell in the target SWIR band to evaluate whether a complete 2$\pi$ phase modulation can be achieved.
-Fig.~\ref{phase distribution} shows the simulated transmission phase distribution as a function of the nanocell length \textit{l} and width \textit{w} at different wavelengths (1800-2300~nm~).
+Here, the transmission phase corresponds to the phase difference between the responses along the long and short axes of the nanostructure, i.e., the phase of $t_L - t_S$.
+Fig.~\ref{phase distribution} shows the simulated transmission phase distribution as a function of the nanocell length \textit{l} and width \textit{w} at different wavelengths (1800-2300~nm).
 The colors in the maps represent the phase delay provided by nanocells with different geometric dimensions.
-Within the designed parameter range (\textit{l}=250-800~nm~, \textit{w}=130-410~nm~), the nanocell provides a continuous phase coverage from 0 to 2$\pi$.
+Within the designed parameter range (\textit{l}=250-800~nm, \textit{w}=130-410~nm), the nanocell provides a continuous phase coverage from 0 to 2$\pi$.
 The phase response remains smooth and continuous as the geometric dimensions are varied.
 Therefore, this structure can serve as a fundamental building block for broadband metalens devices, providing the foundation for the subsequent analysis and optimization of phase response and \blue{focus stability over a large wavelength range}.